173TECH/sayn/docs/tasks/python.md

 The above example showcases the key elements to a python task:

   * `task`: we import SAYN's `task` decorator which is used to turn functions into SAYN tasks added to the DAG.
   * parameters to `task`: we can pass parameters `sources`, `outputs` and `parents` which are either lists of table names or a single table name.
 This allows SAYN define the task dependencies.
+We can also pass a value for `on_fail` and `tags`.
   * function name: the name of the function (`example_task` here) will be the name of the task.
 We can use this name with `-t` to execute this task only for example.
   * function parameters: arguments to the function have special meaning and so the names need to be respected:
     * `context`: is an object granting access to some functionality like project parameters, connections and other functions as seen further down.